distcode/w365ws/Instructions/Lab-B.md

          | Group name      | W365EnterpriseUsers |
          | Membership type | Assigned            |
          | Members         | Mike Hammer         |
-   4. Images bauen To create a custom image for cloud pcs you could create a VM in Azure or upload your own on premises prepared image.
+   4. To create a custom image for Cloud PCs you could create a VM in Azure or upload your own on-premises prepared image.
 The following steps show you how to create an image of an Azure VM.
 Create a new Azure VM in your subscription with the following command in cloud shell:
          ```powershell
          Invoke-WebRequest -Uri 'https://github.com/distcode/w365ws/raw/main/Labfiles/OnPremWin10Sim.json' -OutFile .\OnPremWin10Sim.json;
          New-AzResourceGroupDeployment -ResourceGroupName RG-W365EnvEUS -TemplateFile ./OnPremWin10Sim.json -ShutdownNotificationMail 'admin@<yourPrimaryDomain>';